colussim/webinar/MySQL_Beginner_FR/README.md

 :>
 ```

-Our application database is deployed and accessible through the router service for both reading and writing.
+Our application database is deployed and accessible.
 We can now deploy our application.